 Multiple receivers using a common IPsec SA for traffic directed to the NORM sender (i.e., many-to-one) typically prevents the use of built-in IPsec replay attack protection by the NORM sender with current IPsec implementations.
-Thus the built-in IPsec replay attack protection for this second SA at the sender MUST be disabled unless the particular IPsec implementation manages its replay protection on a per-source basis.
+Thus the built-in IPsec replay attack protection for this second SA at the sender MUST be disabled unless the particular IPsec implementation manages its replay protection on a per-source basis (which is not typical of existing IPsec implementations).
 So, to support a fully secure mode of operation, the NORM sender implementation MUST provide replay attack protection based upon the "sequence" field of NORM protocol messages from receivers.
 This can be accomplished with high assurance of security, even with the limited size (16-bits) of this field, because

 - 1. NORM receiver NACK and non-CLR ACK feedback messages are sparse. - 2.
-The more frequent NORM_ACK feedback from CLR or PLR nodes are only a small set of receivers for which the sender needs to keep more persistent replay attack state.

-- 3. NORM_NACK feedback messages preceding the sender's current repair window do not significantly impact protocol operation (generation of NORM_CMD (SQUELCH) is limited) and could be in fact ignored.
+The more frequent NORM_ACK feedback from CLR or PLR nodes are only a small set of receivers for which the sender needs to keep more persistent replay attack state. - 3.
+NORM_NACK feedback messages preceding the sender's current repair window do not significantly impact protocol operation (generation of NORM_CMD (SQUELCH) is limited) and could be in fact ignored.
 This means the sender can prune any replay attack state that precedes the current repair window. - 4.
 NORM_ACK messages correspond to either a specific sender "ack_id", the sender "cc_sequence" for ACKs sent in response to NORM_CMD(CC), or the sender's current repair window in the case of ACKs sent in response to NORM_CMD(FLUSH).
 Thus, the sender can prune any replay attack state for receivers that precede the current applicable sequence or repair window space.

 The use of ESP confidentiality for secure NORM protocol operation makes it more difficult for adversaries to conduct any form of replay attacks.
-Additionally, a NORM sender implementation with access to the full ESP protocol header could also use the ESP sequence information to make replay attack protection even more robust by maintaining per-source sequence state.
+Additionally, a NORM sender implementation with access to the full ESP protocol header could also use the ESP sequence information to make replay attack protection even more robust by maintaining the per-source ESP sequence state that existing IPsec implementations typically do not provide.
 The design of this baseline security approach for NORM intentionally places any more complex processing state or processing (e.g. replay attack protection given multiple receivers) at the NORM sender since NORM receiver implementations might often need to be less complex.

 This baseline approach can be used for NORM protocol sessions with multiple senders if the SA pairs described are established for each sender.
 For small-sized groups, it is even possible many-to-many (ASM) IPsec configuration could be achieved where each participant uses a unique SA (with a unique SPI).
+In this case, the sender(s) would maintain a SA for each other participant rather than a single, shared SA for receiver feedback messages.
 This does not scale to larger group sizes given the complex set of SA and SPD entries each participant would need to maintain.